 Representative Emilia Strong Sykes (D-Akron, OH) - 614.466.3100.

 Also, get linked to your State Representative and/or State Senator here to send a personalized e-mail or make a telephone call in response to HB 216 or another OOA Legislative Alert:

 - To identify and contact your State Senator or State Representative, click here.

 |23||Michael J. Skindell||D|

 The AOA Grassroots Advocacy Link (GOAL) is designed to help OOA members communicate with Ohio's Congressional Delegation in Washington D.C. via email or fax.
 Get linked to your Member of Congress and U.S. Senator by clicking here.

 The OOA Key Contacts Program complements staff efforts in Columbus.
-Key Contacts agree to maintain on-going communication with their state representative and senator.
-They are provided with tools and sample letters to help explain how proposed legislation will affect physicians and their patients.
+Key Contacts agree to maintain on-going communication with their state representative and/or senator.
+They are provided with tools and sample letters to help explain how proposed legislation will affect physicians and patients.